Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-2.md

 	chessboard[x][y] = true;
 	placedQueens++;

-	// All queens are sets on the chessboard then a solution may be present if (placedQueens >= chessboardSize) {
+	// All queens on the chessboard then a solution may be present if (placedQueens >= chessboardSize) {
 		if (checkSolutionChessboard()) {
 			solutionCount++;